tylerharter/cs320/s20/lab1/README.md

 vagrant plugin install vagrant-aws
 ```

-18. Use `cd` to navigate to the "vm" directory you created in step 10.
+19. Use `cd` to navigate to the "vm" directory you created in step 10.

-19. Paste the following and run it: `wget https://raw.githubusercontent.com/tylerharter/cs320/master/s20/lab1/Vagrantfile -o Vagrantfile`.
+20. Paste the following and run it: `wget https://raw.githubusercontent.com/tylerharter/cs320/master/s20/lab1/Vagrantfile -o Vagrantfile`.
 The `wget` program lets you download things from the Internet with a simple command (no need to use a web browser).
 Run `ls` to see the new file.

-20. While still in the "vm" directory, run `vagrant up`.
+21. While still in the "vm" directory, run `vagrant up`.
 This creates a new virtual machine in Amazon's cloud and installs Jupyter, pandas, and other tools.
 This will probably take a few minutes.
 Note that there are a couple warnings that show up, even when everything works fine (such as "Warning!
 The AWS provider doesn't support any of the Vagrant high-level network configurations" and "Warning!
 Vagrant might not be able to SSH into the instance").

-## Jupyter
+The end is not too exciting -- you just get a lack of an error message at the end.

+## Vagrant: Connecting to the VM

+22. from inside the "vm" directory in the terminal, run `vagrant ssh`.
+This should connect you to the Linux virtual machine.

+23. run `lsb_release -a`.
+If all is well, you'll see that you're running Ubuntu (a flavor of Linux), version 18.04.

+24. to exit, type `CONTROL` and `D`

+25. [OPTIONAL] if you want to kill the virtual machine (e.g., to conserve free AWS credits), you could run `vagrant destroy`.
+Of course, if you do this later in the semester, make sure you've saved any work on the virtual machine first.
+Keeping this one virtual machine running throughout the semester is not a bad idea.